ChristopherCa5/PWM-Speed-Controller/README.md

 ![Triangle wave generation simulation](Pictures%20and%20Videos/20260526_232609.jpg)

+I later added a filter at the output just for nicer viewing in LTspice (this in not included in the actual built circuit).

 Since I didn't have much time, I only built a breadboard version to test the triangle waves.

 ### Breadboard — Generating Clock and Triangle Waves

 ![Breadboard clock and triangle wave generation](Pictures%20and%20Videos/20260527_141240.jpg)

-### Built on Protoboard
+### Built on Protoboard and connected to original circuit

 ![Triangle wave protoboard build](Pictures%20and%20Videos/20260528_152828.jpg)

 I built an extra board to generate the triangle waves so I could feed them into the inverting input instead of the voltage divider.

 This board ended up not working since something was shorting, but I wasn't able to determine the cause since everything was soldered very compactly.
+I also didn't want to continue using this circuit just incase the short ended up breaking something, which would waste a lot of time for me to just find out a part is broken.

 ### Full Circuit on Breadboard

-To make sure everything would work as in simulation, I built a complete breadboard version of the circuit.
+To make sure everything would work as in simulation, I built a complete breadboard version of the circuit(probably should have done this in the beginning).

 ![Complete breadboard circuit](Pictures%20and%20Videos/20260528_232023.jpg)